The need for organisations to pay attention to the mental health of their employees has never been greater.

 5. Provide useful resources

 There is a wealth of useful, often free resources out there designed to help people reduce stress, manage anxiety and take care of their mental health.
 There are on-line mindfulness sessions, for example, virtual yoga classes and advice galore on healthy cooking and eating.
 The problem is that people’s inboxes are currently being flooded with offers and suggestions, and it can be difficult to work out what is credible, useful and worth investing time in.

 HR can help to cut out the noise by curating useful content.
 A regular weekly email, for example, with just a few suggestions for helpful reading or activities, can be really useful.
+Or make use of your HR portal on your people management software.
 Organisations who have an EAP or health provider may find these suppliers are already offering useful online content or sessions, which employees can be signposted to.